sherryl4george/java-ast-instrumentation/report/report.md

    Name: "PathFindingOnSquaredGrid.main(String[]).args", Type: "inner SimpleName", Value: "[Ljava.lang.String;@311d617d"
    Name: "", Type: " inner NumberLiteral", Value: "0"

-   // This translates to gridSize = Integer.parseInt(args[0]). inner SimpleName is a type that is used to signify array access.
+   // This translates to gridSize = Integer.parseInt(args[0]).
+   // "inner SimpleName" is a type that is used to signify the components in an array, i.e. the array name and array indices.
+   // In a method invocation, "args" signifies the parameters used in invoking the method.
    ```

 5. Expression statements - We handle instrumentation of a lot of expression statement constructs as provided by the Java language.
 Below is a list of constructs that we handle in our instrumentation.